ircdocs/modern-irc/index.md

 # Capability Negotiation

 Over the years, various extensions to the IRC protocol have been made by server programmers.
-Often, these extensions are intended to conserve bandwidth, close loopholes left by the original protocol specification, or add new features for users or for the server administrators.
-Most of these changes are backwards-compatible with the base protocol specifications: A command may be added, a reply may be extended to contain more parameters, etc. However, there are extensions which may be designed to change protocol behaviour in a backwards-incompatible way.
+Often, these extensions are intended to conserve bandwidth, close loopholes left by the original protocol specification, or add new features for users or for server administrators.
+Most of these changes are backwards-compatible with the base protocol specifications: A command may be added, a reply may be extended to contain more parameters, etc. However, there are extensions which are designed to change protocol behaviour in a backwards-incompatible way.

-Capability Negotiation is a mechanism for the negotiation of protocol extensions, known as **client capabilities**, that is backwards-compatible with existing IRC clients and servers.
+Capability Negotiation is a mechanism for the negotiation of protocol extensions, known as **client capabilities**, that makes sure servers implementing backwards-incompatible protocol extensions still interoperate with existing clients, and vice-versa.

-Any clients implementing capability negotiation will still interoperate with servers that do not implement it; similarly, servers that implement capability negotiation will successfully communicate with clients that do not implement it.
+Clients implementing capability negotiation will still interoperate with servers that do not implement it; similarly, servers that implement capability negotiation will successfully communicate with clients that do not implement it.

 IRC is an asynchronous protocol, which means that clients may issue additional IRC commands while previous commands are being processed.
 Additionally, there is no guarantee of a specific kind of banner being issued upon connection.
 Some servers also do not complain about unknown commands during registration, which means that a client cannot reliably do passive implementation discovery at registration time.